parsapordel23/Dockerized-Django-And-CI-CD-Pipeline/README.md

 # 🐍 Django Dockerized Project & CI/CD Pipeline

-This is a Dockerized Django project configured for local development, CI/CD pipelines, and deployment using PostgreSQL as the database.
+This is a Dockerized Django project configured for local development, CI/CD pipelines, and deployment using PostgreSQL as database.

 ## Features